 From cornerstone museums to living cultural venues and scenic promenades, Geneva offers a balanced mix of learning, leisure, and local flavor.

-Jura-Seeland Helicopter Tour from Bern-Belp - Scenic Flight Experience Jura-Seeland helicopter tour from Bern-Belp is a convenient way to add structure, local context and purposeful sightseeing to the itinerary.
-Jura-Seeland helicopter tour from Bern-Belp: experience overview Enjoy this helicopter tour over the Swiss Alps Jura-Seeland.
+Stockhorn Helicopter Tour from Bern-Belp - Scenic Flight Experience Stockhorn helicopter Tour from Bern-Belp brings several elements of the destination together in one organised experience.
+Stockhorn helicopter Tour from Bern-Belp: experience overview Enjoy this helicopter tour over Lake Thun in the Swiss Alps.
 This makes the experience a useful option when planning time in Bern.
 The exact duration can depend on the selected date, option or operating schedule.
 Routes, start times, inclusions and meeting arrangements may vary, so the current booking page should be treated as the final source of operational information.
-At a glance Experience type: Guided sightseeing experience Destination: Bern Duration: Confirm the selected option…
+At a glance Experience type: Guided sightseeing experience Destination: Bern Duration: Confirm the selected option Booking format:…

 Bern blends history, culture, and everyday life into a destination filled with engaging museums and memorable attractions.
 This guide highlights the kinds of places visitors love and what to expect at each, plus practical tips for planning your day.